Maren gardens in PA, specializing in earth-friendly, unconventional, creative, joyful artistry. She works for eco & climate health.

 What It Is Not

-Rain gardens divert rain water from directly entering a municipal storm water system or from directly flowing across surfaces into streams and rivers and temporarily holds it and cleans it.
+Rain gardens divert rainwater from directly entering a municipal stormwater system or from directly flowing across surfaces into streams and rivers and temporarily hold it and clean it.

 Answer: Sometimes yes.
 Hard to believe, but it can be bad.